Fzx399/fzxGitServerSpace/readMe.txt

 Is fzx frist Git file!
 Creat a new branch is quick.
+Creating a new Branch is quich & simple.